The refined class number formula for Drinfeld modules: The proof of Theorem

 Regarding this data as fixed, we now obtain the following intermediate computation of the class $\left[1+\Phi_E\mid V_\infty^\cm\right]$.

 \begin{lemma} For every large enough natural number $N$, in $K_1(\Lambda/Z^N)$ one has

 \end{lemma} \begin{proof} We first recall that any quotient of projective $R$-modules is also $R$-projective (see Remark \ref{VGct}).
-We thus may and do fix an open, projective $R$-submodule $Q$ of $K_\infty$ with the property that $K_\infty=M_N^1\oplus Q$.
+We fix an open, projective $R$-submodule $Q$ of $K_\infty$ as in Lemma \ref{openfinite} below.
+In particular, $K_\infty=M_N^1\oplus Q$.
 We also fix, as we may, an $R$-splitting $\varpi:\Pi_N\cong M_N^2\oplus (K_\infty/M^1_N)$ of the second row of the diagram (\ref{ýetanotherdiagram}).

 Then $\pi_N:V_E\cong\Pi_N$ induces an isomorphism of $R$-modules

 We now write $B_{K_\infty}$ for the closed unit ball in $K_\infty$.
 Then our choice of $\sigma_N$ combines with \cite[Prop.
 5.1.3]{fghp} to imply that for every large enough natural number $j$, one has